Use of restraints on pregnant women: Pregnant inmates

 The Bureau of Justice Assistance (BJA) reported in 2014 that 4% of state and 3% of federal inmates were pregnant upon intake.
 The report also found that 5% of women already incarcerated at the time were pregnant.
 The federal government does not collect statistics about incarcerated pregnant women or their health outcomes at regular intervals.
-The Pregnancy in Prison Statistics (PIPS) Project, led by Johns Hopkins University medical researcher Carolyn Sufrin, found that of the 1,400 pregnant people admitted to state and federal prisons in 2016 to 2017, 800 of those pregnancies resulted in births while the mother was still in custody.
+The Pregnancy in Prison Statistics (PIPS) Project, led by Johns Hopkins University medical researcher Carolyn Sufrin, found that of the 1,400 pregnant women admitted to state and federal prisons in 2016 to 2017, 800 of those pregnancies resulted in births while the mother was still in custody.

 The government also does not track pregnancy statistics in juvenile justice facilities.
 From 2016 to 2017, a PIPS study of three juvenile detention centers found that pregnancy rates among incarcerated youth and adults are similar.

-There is also little available data on the use of restraints on pregnant people in custody.
+There is also little available data on the use of restraints on pregnant women in custody.
 However, a 2016 to 2017 PIPS study found that state prisons and jails reported the routine use of restraints en route to hospitals for pre-natal health appointments and delivery, immediately following childbirth, and during transportation to court appearances while pregnant, even in states where one or more of these practices is illegal.